lavenderdotpet/LibreQuake/README.md

 # How to Play

-Since *LibreQuake* is only the game data, you will still need to download an engine.
-These are also often termed “source ports” by the community.
-There are an overwhelming number of choices available, a lengthy list of which is available on the [Quake Wiki](https://quakewiki.org/wiki/Engines).
+Since *LibreQuake* is only the game data, you will still need to download an engine (or source port).
+One particularly recommended by the *LibreQuake* project is [FTEQW](https://fte.triptohell.info/downloads) This engine offers great support for both singleplayer multiplayer and the majority of mods created for both *Quake* and *LibreQuake*.
+[QuakeSpasmSpiked](https://triptohell.info/moodles/qss) and [Ironwail](https://github.com/andrei-drexler/ironwail/releases) are also good options.
+For even more options, see the [Quake Wiki](https://quakewiki.org/wiki/Engines).

-One particularly recommended by the *LibreQuake* project is [QuakeSpasmSpiked](https://triptohell.info/moodles/qss).
-This engine offers good support for single-player and the majority of mods created for both *Quake* and *LibreQuake*.
-As of April 2020, there are no PAK packaged files, but the work in progress can be played by placing the `lq1` directory in the main directory of your engine, the same place as the original `id1` folder.
-Then start your engine with the command line option `+game lq1` just like any other mod.
-You can then start a new game or use the `map` command from the console to explore in progress maps.
+Once you have downloaded an engine, paste the downloaded id1 (or lq1) folder in the same directory you put the engine executable.
+This is the executable you will run to start LibreQuake.

 # What “Free” Means